 Whatever their macroeconomic consequences, the elements of the Korean package were likely to have sustained SWB very well.
-To keep productive groups of employees together during a temporary lull, and to provide them the capacity to more towards highly valued longer term goals at the same time, looks like a pretty sound well-being strategy.
+To keep productive groups of employees together during a temporary lull, and to provide them the capacity to move towards highly valued longer term goals at the same time, looks like a pretty sound well-being strategy.
 Did it work?
 It seems to have worked remarkably well.
+Aggregate employment, which fell 10 per cent during the 1997-98 crisis, grew steadily during the latest crisis, being 2 per cent higher in early 2009 than in mid-2007.
+As indicated by the employment-creating features of the policy package, the Korean unemployment rate was held almost constant from peak to trough, despite a drop of more than 4 per cent in the level of GDP, quite in contrast with the rest of the OECD (OECD, 2010c, Figure 2).

-Aggregate employment, which fell 10% during the 1997-98 crisis, grew steadily during the latest crisis, being 2% higher in early 2009 than in mid-2007.
-Aggregate GDP fell by less, and grew faster after the trough, than was the case in 1997 (OECD 2010a, 45).
-For the OECD as a whole, growth merely paused during the 1998 crisis, while it fell by about 5% from peak to trough in the current crisis.
+Korean aggregate GDP fell by less, and grew faster after the trough, than was the case in 1997 (OECD, 2010a, 45).
+For the OECD as a whole, growth merely paused during the 1998 crisis, while it fell by about 5 per cent from peak to trough in the current crisis.
 Korean growth is the highest in the OECD, while its debt/GDP ratio remains among the lowest.
-This illustrates that a well-beingoriented policy need not come at the expense of economic outcomes.
+This illustrates that a well-being-oriented policy need not come at the expense of economic outcomes.
 In this case Korea chose policies that could be argued to enhance subjective well-being, above and beyond any economic consequences, but still left Korea at the top of the international league table for crisis and post-crisis economic outcomes.
 Thus more recognition of what motivates behavior, and what delivers better lives, can lead to policies that simultaneously deliver better economic and non-economic outcomes.